pyelasticsearch/pyelasticsearch/README.rst

       connect to a node (and we're out of auto-retries).
     * Raise `ValueError` rather than `ElasticSearchError` if no documents are passed to `bulk_index`.
+    * All exceptions are now more introspectable, because they don't immediately mash all the context down into a string.
+For example, you can recover the unmolested response object from `ElasticHttpError`.
+    * Removed `quiet` kwarg, meaning we always expose errors.
+  * Rename `morelikethis` to `more_like_this` for consistency with other methods.

+  Compatible changes:

+  * Add load-balancing across multiple nodes.
+  * Add failover in the case where a node doesn't respond.
+  * Add `close_index`, `open_index`, `update_settings`, `health`.
+  * Automatically convert `datetime` objects when encoding JSON.
   * In routines that can take either one or many indexes, don't require the caller to wrap a single index name in a list.
-  * Rename `morelikethis` to `more_like_this` for consistency with other methods.
   * Many other internal improvements